datacarpentry/semester-biology/syllabus.md

 **Disclaimer:** This syllabus represents my current plans and objectives.
 As we go through the semester, those plans may need to change to enhance the class learning opportunity.
-Such changes, communicated clearly, are not unusual and should be expected.
+Such changes will be communicated clearly both on the website and in class.